 Wisconsin OSHA Training

 Wisconsin employers and employees in all industries benefit from OSHA training courses about workplace health and safety.
 Without a separate state program for the safety and health of workers, Wisconsin businesses fall under federal OSHA jurisdiction and must follow OSHA guidelines.
-Even if your current employment doesn't require it, it behooves you to have OSHA hazard recognition training on your resume for jobs in and outside the state of Wisconsin.
+Even if your current employment doesn't require OSHA Outreach training, earning an official OSHA card from the U.S. Department of Labor is a low-cost way to improve your resume for future job opportunities.

 Wisconsin Labor Laws

-The State of Wisconsin Department of Workforce Development's Labor Standards Bureau offers these specific programs and addresses each of these issues:
+The State of Wisconsin Department of Workforce Development's Labor Standards Bureau addresses a variety of issues, including:

 - Cessation of Health Care Benefits

 - Child Labor

 - Permanent Records to be Kept by the Employer

 - Personnel Records Open to Employees

 - Prevailing Wage Rate Overview